 Wellfleet is an old whaling port, a contemporary fishing village and a cultural haven.
 The town, centered around its picturesque harbor, has remained remarkably unsullied and essentially non-commercial.

 Designated one of the state’s Cultural Districts in 2017, Wellfleet’s strollable downtown is lined with art galleries representing artists and crafters of both local and national acclaim.
 Bookstores and boutiques dwell within its historic residences and a community cultural center is housed in a restored historic church.

-A town known for its shellfishermen; the town’s clock still strikes ship’s time.
+Wellfleet celebrates a proud history as a seafaring town; in fact, the clock on the town’s First Congregational Church still strikes ship’s time.
 The town has long been recognized for its plentiful supply of shellfish, including the famous “Wellfleet Oyster,” which is feted each fall during the annual Wellfleet Oyster Fest.
-This obsession with the oyster has led to Wellfleet being a destination for foodies.
-Many well-established and recently founded restaurants featuring fresh local food make this a great town for lunch or dinner.
+This has also led to Wellfleet’s growing reputation as a sea-to-table destination for foodies.

 Find more information on Wellfleet through the Wellfleet Chamber of Commerce.

 Our website uses various cookies.
 These cookies allow us to distinguish you from other users of our website, which helps us to provide you with a good experience when you browse our website and also allows us to improve our site.
 Read more about the types of cookies we use.